 Supermarket Accidents and Injuries

-The most common causes of injuries in supermarkets are:
+Common causes of injuries in supermarkets and grocery stores include:

-- Bunched, improperly positioned, or missing entrance and exit floor mats
+- Bunched, improperly positioned, or missing floor mats

 - Faulty entrance and exit doors

 - Items falling from grocery store shelves